libra/website/docs/my-first-transaction.md

 All commands in this document assume that:

 * You are running on a `Linux` or `macOS` system.
-* You have a stable connection to the Internet.
+* You have a stable connection to the internet.
 * `Git` is installed on your system.
 * `Homebrew` is installed on a `macOS` system.